LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ### Error 6: 400 parsing_exception

 When we search for something, we often ask a multi-faceted question.
-For example, you may want to retrieve all entertainment news headlines published on "2018-04-12."
+For example, you may want to retrieve  entertainment news headlines published on "2018-04-12."

 This question actually requires sending multiple queries in one request:

 1. A query that retrieves documents from the entertainment category
 2. A query that retrieves documents that were published on "2018-04-12"

-Let's say you are most familiar with the match query so you write the following request:
+Let's say you are most familiar with the `match query` so you write the following request:

 ```
 GET news_headlines/_search